Anthem Medicare Advantage Review

 If you want the freedom to receive care without a primary physician’s permission but to still have the option to save money if you stay in Anthem’s network, this plan could be a good choice for you.

-If you’re a dual eligible beneficiary, Anthem Breathe may offer lower out-of-pocket costs.
+If you’re a dual-eligible beneficiary, Anthem HMO SNP plans may offer lower out-of-pocket costs.

 Anthem has Medicare Advantage health plans with $0 deductibles and drug coverage.